ACCIONA's first project in New Zealand

 The project includes the design, construction, financing, operation and maintenance of the SH1 Highway Expansion in northern Auckland.

-The public-private partnership (PPP) contract award to build the stretch of the Puhoi-Warkworth highway is ACCIONA's first project in New Zealand, which consists of the 18.5-kilometre four-lane North Highway extension from Johnstone Hills tunnels to North Warkworth.
+The public-private partnership (PPP) contract award to build the stretch of the Pūhoi-Warkworth highway is ACCIONA's first project in New Zealand, which consists of the 18.5-kilometre four-lane North Highway extension from Johnstone Hills tunnels to North Warkworth.

-- Location: Auckland, New Zealand
+- Location: Auckland - Warkworth, New Zealand.

 km of two-lane highway